Agents & the loop

 • Provider inference is by model-id prefix.
 Hub ids and deployment names (Hugging Face, Azure) always need an explicit provider= — see Providers.

 • Structured output is provider-mediated.
-Where a provider has no native JSON-schema mode, the schema rides the instruction — reliable in practice, but not a grammar-level guarantee.
+Where a provider has no native JSON-schema mode, the schema rides the instruction (or, for a tool-less Bedrock agent, a forced-toolChoice synthetic tool) — reliable in practice, but not a grammar-level guarantee.